-On June 12, Young Thug made a plea from jail.
-“You know, this isn’t about just me or YSL,” he said in a prerecorded address screened at Hot 97’s Summer Jam.
+A month after Young Thug found himself embroiled in a sprawling RICO case, he made a plea from jail.
+“You know, this isn’t about just me or YSL,” he said in a prerecorded address screened at Hot 97’s Summer Jam in June of last year.
 “I always use my music as a form of artistic expression, and I see now that Black artists and rappers don’t have that freedom.
 Everybody please sign the Protect Black Art petition and keep praying for us.
 I love you all” he concluded.
 The Petition to Protect Black Art is a document co-written by 300 Entertainment co-founder and CEO Kevin Liles — who first signed Thug and helped get his label YSL off the ground as a subsidiary company — and Atlanta Records COO Julie Greenwald.
 The document asks both federal and state legislators to adopt bills that limit the use of rap lyrics as evidence in a court of law.
 The rapper’s plea arrived on the heels of a sprawling, 56-count RICO case against Thug, Gunna, and 26 members of his Young Stoner Life collective.

 The 88-page grand-jury indictment characterizes YSL, “Young Slime Life,” as a “criminal street gang” and alleges 182 instances of the collective’s participating in gang activity and criminal conspiracies, citing lyrics, social-media posts, and clothing or accessories with SLIME emblazoned on them as evidence.
-Atlanta’s Fulton County grand jury also charged some individuals with violent crimes that include attempted armed robbery and murder.
-Both Young Thug and Gunna have been denied bail and are awaiting their January 2023 trial from behind bars.
+Atlanta’s Fulton County grand jury charged some individuals with violent crimes that include attempted armed robbery and murder.
 Not only has the case arrived under the specter of a 60 percent rise in violent crime in Atlanta, which Fulton County district attorney Fani Willis has promised to fight, but it has reverberated throughout the hip-hop community, where many have argued that this trial is but the latest instance of the criminal-justice system unfairly tying rappers to violent crime through their art.
-Here’s everything you need to know about the case, updated as it develops.
-From the people involved, to a summary of the charges, and the lyrics cited.

 Who is involved?

-The grand-jury indictment identifies Young Thug and 27 other associates as members of the “criminal street gang” YSL, or Young Slime Life.
+The grand-jury indictment identifies Young Thug, Gunna, and 26 other associates as members of the “criminal street gang” YSL, or Young Slime Life.
 Thug, the heartbeat of Atlanta’s fertile rap scene, is allegedly the founder of this street gang, which formed in the city in 2012.
-The prosecution claims that YSL has “affiliation with the national Bloods gang, and some associates also claim the Blood subset gangs Sex Money Murder or 30 Deep.”
+The prosecution claims that YSL has “affiliation with the national Bloods gang, and some associates claim the Blood subset gangs Sex Money Murder or 30 Deep.”
 The rapper founded record label Young Stoner Life in 2016 as an imprint of 300 Entertainment.
 YSL Records calls its roster of artists the “Slime Family.”
-Gunna was also named in the indictment, along with rappers YSL Duke, Yak Gotti, and Thug’s brother Unfoonk.
+Gunna was named in the indictment along with rappers Lil Duke, Yak Gotti, and Thug’s brother Unfoonk.

 Fani Willis is the district attorney overseeing the case.
 She is a Democrat known for investigating whether the former president Trump and his team engaged in election fraud in Georgia.
 “It does not matter what your notoriety is or what your fame is.
-If you come to Fulton County, Georgia, you commit crimes, and certainly if those crimes are in furtherance of a street gang, then you are going to become a target and a focus of this district attorney’s office, and we are going to prosecute you to the fullest extent of the law,” Willis said in a May 10 press conference.
-She said has reason to believe that gangs “are committing conservatively 75 to 80 percent of all the violent crime that we’re seeing within our community.
-And so they have to be booted.”
+If you come to Fulton County, Georgia, you commit crimes, and certainly if those crimes are in furtherance of a street gang, then you are going to become a target and a focus of this district attorney’s office, and we are going to prosecute you to the fullest extent of the law,” Willis said in a press conference in May 2022.
+She said there’s reason to believe that gangs “are committing conservatively 75 to 80 percent of all the violent crime that we’re seeing within our community.
+So they have to be booted.”

 What are the charges?